 I help her back inside wondering if this will be the last time I will feel the weight of her arm.
 The last time I brush fallen hair from her shoulders as her scalp reacts to the radiotherapy.

 Why is the sun still shining?
 The magpies trilling?
 Laughter drifting from nearby apartments…

 I recall a speech from one of the many Aboriginal women in our friendship circle.
-She thanked M for all the books she bought her children over the years, the encouragement to access education.
+She thanked Margaret for all the books she bought her children over the years, the encouragement to access education.
 ‘One son got his PhD last year, all my girls have tertiary qualifications – thank you from the bottom of my heart.’

 The seeds we sow.
-A wonderful legacy indeed, but I wish she had another 23 years to sort out her life…
+A wonderful legacy indeed, but I wish Margaret had another 23 years to sort out her life…

 That (wo)man is successful who has lived well, laughed often, and loved much, who has gained the respect of the intelligent men (and women) and the love of children; who has filled his(her) niche and accomplished his (her) task; who leaves the world better than he (she) found it, whether by an improved poppy, a perfect poem, or a rescued soul; who never lacked appreciation of earth’s beauty or failed to express it; who looked for the best in others and gave the best he(she) had.